ivanbgd/stock-trading-cli-with-async-streams/README.md

     - That's a speed-up of around 50 times on the computer.
     - This further means that we can fetch data a lot more frequently than the default 30 seconds.
     - This proved to be the fastest solution for this concrete problem.
+- Using the same explicit concurrency with `async/await` paradigm but with configurable chunk size gives more or less the same execution time.
+    - Namely, whether chunk size of symbols is equal 1 or 128, all symbols are processed in around 2.5 seconds.
 - We are using `async` streams for improved efficiency (`async` streaming on a schedule).
 - Unit tests are also asynchronous.
 - We introduced `Actors` ([the Actor model](https://en.wikipedia.org/wiki/Actor_model)).